carrot-garden/carrot-nexus/carrot-nexus-aws-s3-publish-plugin/readme.md

 that artifact is also published to the aws s3 bucket;

-additionally, plugin runs a task on schedule which ensures that pre-existing artifacts are also published;
+additionally, plugin runs a task on schedule which ensures that pre-existing artifacts are also published to the amazon;

 finally, when plug-in is **enabled** and amazon s3 bucket becomes **unavailable** for any reason, you will not be able to deploy or cache any artifacts in the plugin-configured repositories,